alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 ### 4. Fourth Exercise: now do the same as in 2, but with more than one model

-It might (probably will) crash here.
+It might (ehm, will) crash here.
 Why?
 Try to investigate the reasons.

 ### 5. Optional: design a different solution for 4, to be able to have all models available on MyBinder